CrispyBaguette/ovh-dns-refresh-action/README.md

-# OVH alter DNS record
+# OVH refresh DNS zone

-This action updates an existing DNS record using the OVH API.
+This action refreshes a DNS zone using the OVH API.

 ## Inputs